 From asparagus in April to cod in December, there's always something good cooking on Krk!
 Visit some of the numerous gourmet events, join the Krk Bike Story, walk the Camino Krk pilgrimage route, revisit the past at the Evenings of Ancient Cuisine in Omišalj, and relish seasonal delicacies at local festivals to spoil all your senses.

 If you’re a true foodie, Krk is the right place for you: from appetisers with sheep cheese and prosciutto, perfectly pairing with local olive oil, šurlice and makaruni (handmade pasta), to octopus, shrimps and lamb, Krk’s cuisine offers luscious seasonal flavours.
 Sip a glass of Vrbnik Žlahtina, famous local white wine, and don’t turn down tasting local brandy and dried figs for a long and happy life.

 The island of Krk, also known as the Golden Island, guarantees one of the sunniest holidays in Europe.
 It has a mild Mediterranean climate, with an average summer temperature of 25 °C and the average sea temperature of 24 °C. The winds of bura, jugo and maestral bring a refreshing feel, while the bathing season lasts from May to late October.
 Owing to the favourable climate and a diverse landscape, some 1,400 plant species can be found on the island – almost a half of the total number recorded in Croatia!

-Thank you for your patiance.
-Only Aminess gives you the opportunity to book all types of rooms!
+Thank you for your patience.
+Only Aminess Campsites gives you the opportunity to book all types of accommodation units!